Different Types of Orders Available with Brokers

 Determine the desired entry level

-Choose the specific level at which you would like to enter the trade.
+When setting stop-loss limits, choose the specific level at which you would like to enter the trade.
 Let’s say you decide on an entry level of 100 for Bank Nifty options.

 Calculate the trigger price